 10 Tips for College Success

-Become a successful Billiken: Advice from SLU's president.
+Become a successful Billiken: Advice for your first year at SLU.

 10: Take care of yourself.

 Eat right.
 Drink moderately.
 Exercise.
 Get enough sleep ...
 Most of you are on your own for the first time.
 Don't use your independence to eat junk food, or to be a couch potato, or to turn into a zombie.

 9: Be resilient.

 Here's the truth.
 College is hard work.
 It is a challenge, one that requires resilience, commitment and serious dedication.
 Dig deep into your resolve.
 Reflect, pray, meditate, and go for your dreams with renewed energy.
 Whatever your challenge, give it your all.

 With all of the pressures that come with being in college, you may feel at times like a tribute in the Hunger Games.
 Your SLU safety net includes Student Health and Counseling, Campus Ministry, and, of course, your resident advisors.
 Trust them.
 And please remember: There is no shame in asking for help.

 7: March to your own beat.